GaloisInc/pirate/spec/elf_extensions.rst

 ``cap_name``
-    The address of a string-table entry for the name of this capability or sensitivity.
+    The address of a string-table entry for the name of this capability.

 ``cap_parent``
-    If this entry reoresents a sensitivity, the level that this sensitivity was declared as being more sensitive than in the source file.
-Otherwise, thisshould be set to ``CAP_NULL``.
+    If this entry represents an extended capability, then this stores the index of the parent capability.
+Otherwise, this should be set to ``CAP_NULL``.

+[Note: Channels are still in the discussion phase, and highly subject to change.]

  .. code-block:: c